 The French monarchy used to be among the most prominent in the world.
-As one of the earliest monarchies in Europe, the French royals used to be one of the most powerful on the Old Continent.
+As one of the earliest monarchies in Europe, the Kings and Queens of France used to be some of the most powerful on the Old Continent.

 The rulers of France used to set the standard for fashion, architecture, and rule of law, that was followed by much of Europe.
 Not to mention the language.
 There is a reason that most of the royal houses of Europe used to speak French.

 Today, France may be a democracy and a republic, but that doesn’t mean we can’t have a bit of fun and get to know the most famous monarchs of France and other members of French royalty, who just happened to have changed world history.

 Now, I should note that France was not always the country with the borders that we see today.
 With a series of nobles and chiefs lording all over the place, the Celtic Gaul tribes were easily defeated by Julius Caesar and the Roman Empire.

 After the fall of the Roman Empire emerged a Germanic tribe named the Franks.
 The country France is named after the Franks, and it is their leader who becomes monarch and the “1st King of France”.

 1. Clovis (466 – 511)

 Clovis I was the first king of the Franks to unite all of the Frankish tribes under one ruler in 481 AD, and ensuring that the monarchy was passed down to his heirs, as part of the Merovingian dynasty and the start of the Frankish Empire.

 It is Clovis I who establishes Paris his capital in 508AD on Ile de la Cité, because of its strategic position on the River Seine based on the guidance of a nun, Saint Genevieve.
 The fleur de lys which symbol of the French monarchy is thought to represent Clovis’s conversion to Christianity.

 2. Charlemagne (748 – 814)